mandaw2014/Sandbox/README.md

 ```

 1. Click Code, then click download zip
-2. Extract the zip, and navigate to the folder in
+2. Extract the zip, and navigate to the folder in CMD or Terminal
 3. Type
 ```
 python main.py